dell/csm-docs/content/docs/snapshots/volume-group-snapshots/_index.md

 IMPORTANT: delete previous v1aplha2 version of CRD and vgs resources created using alpha version.
 	   Snapshots on array will remain if memberReclaimPolicy=retain was used.
 ```
-If you want to install the VGS CRD from a pre-generated yaml, you can do so with the following command (run in top-level folder):
+If you want to install the VGS CRD from a pre-generated yaml, you can do so with this command (run in top-level folder):
 ```
 kubectl apply -f config/crd/vgs-install.yaml
 ```